Symptoms and diagnosis of coeliac disease

 The symptoms of coeliac disease can be so varied that it may take a long time for a correct diagnosis to be made.
 Symptoms often mimic those of other common complaints, such as irritable bowel syndrome (IBS).
 Your doctor should test you for coeliac disease before making a diagnosis of IBS.

 Some people with coeliac disease experience no symptoms at all, however gluten will still be causing damage within the body.
 If left untreated, long-term complications may develop, including: osteoporosis, anaemias, fertility issues and, in rare cases, some forms of cancer.

-The first stage of testing for coeliac disease involves a blood test.
+The first stage of testing for coeliac disease involves a blood test that looks for coeliac antibodies.
 This test can usually be performed in your GP surgery.

 If your blood test is positive, you will be referred to a gut specialist (gastroenterologist) at your local hospital who will perform a procedure called an ‘endoscopy’.
 This allows the doctor to examine the health of your small bowel.
 During the endoscopy, a small sample of cells from your gut will be taken for closer examination, this is called a small bowel biopsy.